Nicolasalx/Zappy/docs/README.md

 You can use this command to controls food management.

-Usage: immortal <bool>
+Usage: immortal `bool`
-Bool is a boolean variable that controls whether food decreases or not.
+> bool is a boolean variable that controls whether food decreases or not.
 Its value must be either true or false.

 ### Pause and resume command